joegitau/weather-app/README.md

     - Forward geocoding converts location text into geographic coordinates
     - Reverse geocoding on the other hand turns geographic coordinates into place names.

+In summary;

+The functionality of the application requires that both APIs work in tandem to effectively provide data to a user.
+Once a user types in a city, country or the postal code of a particular location, the data is sent to the Mapox API which converts the text into coordinates which are then mapped as query strings in the DarkSky's endpoints to finally provide the relevant response, in this case, the weather conditions of that particular user search text.

+The Front-end uses HBS, template engine which also includes minor features such as background color changes depending on a locaton's time of dat.

+Enjoy.

 Developed with 💜 by Joseph Gitau